- Leonardo da Vinci's Mona Lisa

 - David and Goliath

 The Louvre is by far the biggest museum in Paris as well as the most visited museum in France.
-Whether it’s the permanents collections or temporary exhibitions, the Louvre is home to thousands of works of art including magnificent examples of painting, sculpture, Egyptian antiquities, and Islamic art.
+Whether it’s the permanent collections or temporary exhibitions, the Louvre is home to thousands of works of art including magnificent examples of painting, sculpture, Egyptian antiquities, and Islamic art.

 There’s no other museum in the world that has a piece as famous as the Mona Lisa by the Italian artist Leonardo da Vinci.

-The jewel of Renaissance art is essential if you find yourself visiting the Louvre.
+This jewel of Renaissance art is essential if you find yourself visiting the Louvre.
 The painting was acquired by Francis I of France following the artist’s death since the king was his patron.

 This piece has been a source of inspiration for those who came after da Vinci.
 The technique used, the smile, the look, the background, have all intrigued viewers for centuries.

-The Coronation of Napoleon is a piece produced by Jacques-Louis David, a French neo-classical painter, between 1805 and 1807.
+The Coronation of Napoleon is a piece produced by Jacques-Louis David, a French neoclassical painter, between 1805 and 1807.